davidcereal/dberger1989.github.io/_posts/08-22-2016-matrix-factorization-book-recommendations.markdown

 <img src ="/assets/images/post_images/book_rec_post/collab_filtering_result.svg" style="width:560px"/>

+The illustration above provides an example of the process: the sliding window starts at the top 5 books returned from the SVD, and then a K=3 Nearest Neighbors model is run, with the 3 closest neighbors returned in the final result set.
+If the user clicks for more results, the window expands to the top 5 results, and the KNN model is run on that sample.
+One of the new, blue books from the expanded window makes the cut, but so do 2 from the original window.

 Another way to tackle this would have been to create a similarity-proportion cutoff, whereby the window is only expanded once the previous window had no more results within a certain threshold of similarity.
 A task for another day.